 - various Internet auction houses such as Amazon.com Auctions, eBay, ONSALE, Yahoo!
-Auctions, First Auction, Surplus Auction, Bid.com, Mercata, TradeOut.com, WebAuction and Insight Auction; - personal computer manufacturers that have their own direct distribution channels for their excess inventory or refurbished products; and uBid believes that the principal competitive factors affecting its market are a company's ability to:

-. companies with substantial customer bases in the computer and peripherals catalog business, including CDW Computer Centers, PC Connection and Creative Computers, some of which already sell online or may devote more resources to Internet commerce in the future.

-- . a number of indirect competitors that specialize in electronic commerce or derive a substantial portion of their revenue from electronic commerce, including Internet Shopping Network, AOL, Cendant, BUY.COM and Shopping.com; - a variety of other companies that offer merchandise similar to uBid's through physical auctions, with which uBid competes for sources of supply;
+Auctions, First Auction, Surplus Auction, Bid.com, Mercata, TradeOut.com, WebAuction and Insight Auction; - personal computer manufacturers that have their own direct distribution channels for their excess inventory or refurbished products; and - . companies with substantial customer bases in the computer and peripherals catalog business, including CDW Computer Centers, PC Connection and Creative Computers, some of which already sell online or may devote more resources to Internet commerce in the future. - a number of indirect competitors that specialize in electronic commerce or derive a substantial portion of their revenue from electronic commerce, including Internet Shopping Network, AOL, Cendant, BUY.COM and Shopping.com; - a variety of other companies that offer merchandise similar to uBid's through physical auctions, with which uBid competes for sources of supply;